 The shoreline for recreation use would be inaccessible to the public during construction activities.
 Recreational fishing, sunbathing and swimming will be temporarily affected by the project since the public, including fishermen, will not be allowed to enter active work areas.
 However, since the project will be constructed in sections and only those sections actually under construction will be closed to the public, impacts to these activities will be localized and relatively short-lived.
 This situation could have temporary economic and socioeconomic impacts for these communities.
 A usable recreational beach 50 - 100 feet wide stretching 6.2 miles along the project shore will draw additional visitors to the Gulf of Mexico shore.
-This will draw additional visitors to the Gulf of Mexico shore.
+This will draw additional visitors to the Gulf of Mexico shore for the tourist industry as well as part time or full time residents of